jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 ## Approach

-The late approach started off easy enough, with a little light bushwacking on a mostly open trail, before it turns left into steeper terrain.
+The late approach started off easy enough, with a little light bushwhacking on a mostly open trail, before it turns left into steeper terrain.
 If you pick your path wisely, you can follow open areas all the way to the top, with only small patches of dense alder.